brennerswenson/wine_classifier/README.md

 - seaborn
 - scikitlearn

-## Regarding missing data:
+## Regarding missing data and dropped columns:
-- After one-hot encoding categorical variables, all missing data were imputed using the respective feature's mean and the whole dataframe scaled using StandardScaler
+- After one-hot encoding categorical variables, all missing data were imputed using the respective feature's mean and the whole dataframe scaled using StandardScaler.
+- I dropped the `Description` column as I was not using natural language processing.
+I dropped the `region 2` as it had a high proportion of NaNs.
+- I dropped `taster_name`, `taster_twitter_handle`, and `title` as they were not relevant to the questions I posed and were not consistent between the two datasets I concatenated.

 ## Files in repository:
 - wine.html: html representation of Jupyter Notebook